If you are navigating to the venue using the postcode, be aware that the postcode covers quite a few residences in the vicinity.

 What to expect at Registration

-You can register at Ingram Village Hall between 6pm – 10pm on Friday 30th November, or between 4.00am-5.30am on the morning of the race.
+You can register at Ingram Village Hall between 5pm – 8pm on Friday evening, or between 4.00am-5.30am on the morning of the race.
 If possible, we encourage you to register on Friday night to ensure we can start the race promptly at 6.00am.

 We’ll issue you with your GPS Tracker which we must tape to the top shoulder strap of your running pack.
 This is to remain on until you have completed the race.

-If you are leaving a drop bag for the halfway aid station, we’ll give you a polythene bag and bag tag.
-Place your bag inside the polythene bag and attach your bag tag for easy identification.
-You will need to deposit your bag inside the van located outside of Registration.
-You bag will be available for you when you arrive at the aid station at Barrowburn (halfway point).
+If you are leaving a drop bag for the first aid station, you will need to deposit your bag at the drop-off point located outside of registration.
+Your bags will be available for you when you arrive at the aid station and will then be returned to the finish.

 Please make sure that you are at the Village Hall at 5.45am for the race brief.